Realization of manifolds as leaves using graph colorings: Introduction

 In the following consequences of \Cref{t: realization in matchbox mfds w/t hol}, the realization of a Riemannian manifold as a leaf is achieved with some additional properties, but losing the density of that leaf.

-\begin{cor} Any non-compact connected Riemannian manifold of bounded geometry is isometric to a leaf in some Riemannian matchbox manifold without holonomy that has a complete transversal homeomorphic to a Cantor space. \end{cor}
+\begin{thm} Any non-compact connected Riemannian manifold of bounded geometry is isometric to a leaf in some Riemannian matchbox manifold without holonomy with a complete transversal homeomorphic to a Cantor space. \end{thm}